apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### MeZO

-### TODO THIS IS WRONG I DID NOT KNOW WTF I WAS TALKING ABOUT

 The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractible or interesting at all.
 The paper describes a way to implement ZO that's extremely efficient and scalable.

 The core idea is that you don't have to actually *store* each perturbation to the model.
 If you write your kernels very carefully, all you have to store is the prng seed to generate a model perturbation, and the activations of ONLY your current layer.
 But you have to write your own kernels.

 Consider a single layer.
 Since ZO-optimization is perfectly-decomposable layerwise, we don't have to worry about anything else.
-The input to the kernel is the parameters associated with the layer, along with a batch of activations from the previous layer and associated prng state.
-The output is a batch of activations for the next layer.
-That's it.
+We need space for the activations flowing into the layer.
+Depending on the layer we might need space to put the output, if we can't reuse the input buffer.
+We'll also need to store the model parameters.
+We'll also need the PRNG seed to generate perturbations to the model on the fly as we load the params.

+But that's it.
 That's all the memory you need.

-In this kernel you can load a parameter or set of parameters, sample from each prng stream to perturb it, and then compute all the different things you need to with the perturbed params.
-This can be done in registers, there is no need to materialize a full tensor of parameters for each tensor in your batch.
-Once the losses are computed, you can reset the prng stream and, for each layer, stream through the parameters again to produce a sum of the random perturbations, weighted by the loss/rewards.
-This is your pseudogradient.
-Then you take a step.

-So, you evaluate the model batch-size-many times.
-But you only load the parameters twice, once during forward() and once during the update.
-You don't have to load batch-size many perturbations, but you do need to run the model that many times and store that many copies of the activations.
+Some PRNGs are stateful, for example xorshift.
+To generate the one millionth number in the sequence you start from your seed and sample one million random numbers.
+But a Counter-based pseudo-random number generator ([CBPRNG](https://en.wikipedia.org/wiki/Counter-based_random_number_generator)) does not have this problem.
+To get the one-millionth number you pass in your seed and one million, and get your number.
+Good examples of this are [Philox](https://www.thesalmons.org/john/random123/papers/random123sc11.pdf) and [Squares](https://arxiv.org/abs/2004.06278).
+You want a CBPRNG that's parallelizable and fusable, and these are both.

+One benefit of these insane memory savings (not having to store grads or activations or weights from other layers) is that you can crank up your batch size and make your activations/model width gigantic.
+And with perfect pipeline parallel scaling there's basically no limit on how big you can make your model.
 You're probably not memory bandwidth bound, assuming you wrote and overlapped the PRNG part of the kernels well, the scaling limit you run into is raw FLOPs.
 And with successive hardware generations, FLOPs and memory capacity for storing activations are scaling faster than memory bandwidth.

 That is to say, with each hardware generation, this method becomes more feasible from a hardware standpoint.
 The ideal would be something like Cerebras probably.
+Something like the tinygrad [exabox](https://tinycorp.myshopify.com/products/exabox-preorder) is also looking appealing.
+You don't need good interconnects.
+You can probably just physically connect your GPUs together in a line.
+Most likely, that's your bottleneck.
+A very good one to have, although it would have an effect on your tokens/second.

 ### LoRA

 The main reason ZO sucks is that, since you are estimating the gradients, it performs exponentially worse the more parameters you have.
 Specifically, as you expand the number of parameters, to gain the same amount of certainty about the direction of the gradient for a higher dimensional model, it takes a linearly larger amount of sampling.
-More sampling times more compute is quadratic.
+More sampling times more compute is quadratic in terms of compute cost.
 And that's bad.

 This is intractible and needs to be fixed.
 LoRA adapters do truly fix this problem, and are the default way to do ZO optimization.
 There are downsides to this.
 You would think that low-rank updates are not preferable to the more full-rank updates you'd get if you actually had the gradient.
 Although, more on that later.
 It's not clear that this is preferable.